Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Introduction

 \section{Introduction}

-We consider the \problemmacro{Max-Min Fair Allocation} problem, a basic combinatorial optimization problem, that captures the frequent dilemma of how to allocate resources to players in a fair manner.
+We consider the \problemmacro{Max-Min Fair Allocation} problem, a basic combinatorial optimization problem, that captures the dilemma of how to allocate resources to players in a fair manner.
 A problem instance is defined by a set $\cR$ of indivisible resources, a set $\cP$ of players, and a set of nonnegative values $\{v_{ij}\}_{i\in\cP, j\in\cR}$ where each player $i$ has a value $v_{ij}$ for a resource $j$.
-An allocation is simply a partition $\{R_i\}_{i \in \cP}$ of the resource set and the valuation function $v_i$ for any player $i$ is additive, i.e., $v_i(R_i) = \sum_{j \in R_i} v_{ij}.$ Perhaps the most natural fairness criterion in this setting is the max-min objective which, for a given allocation, is the largest $\tau \geq 0$ such that every player receives resources of value at least $\tau$.
+An \emph{allocation} is simply a partition $\{R_i\}_{i \in \cP}$ of the resource set and the valuation function $v_i:2^{\mathcal{R}}\mapsto \mathbb{R}$ for any player $i$ is additive, i.e., $v_i(R_i) = \sum_{j \in R_i} v_{ij}.$ Perhaps the most natural fairness criterion in this setting is the max-min objective which tries to find an allocation that maximizes the minimum value of resources received by any player in the allocation.
 Thus, the goal in this problem is to find an allocation $\{R_i\}_{i\in\cP}$ that maximizes

 This problem has also been given the name \problemmacro{Santa Claus problem} as interpreting the players as kids and the resources as presents leads to Santa's annual allocation problem of making the least happy kid as happy as possible.